Bulldogs confirm Galvin's status for public holiday clash

 — Canterbury-Bankstown Bulldogs (@NRL_Bulldogs) June 7, 2025

-Exactly what role he plays - or who he replaces - is yet to be confirmed, but a clearer picture will be provided 24 hours out from kick-off when teams are cut to 19.
+Exactly what role he plays - or who he replaces - is yet to be confirmed, but a clearer picture was gained 24 hours out from kick-off when the Bulldogs trimmed their side to 19 and added Galvin to the bench, with Kurtis Morrin - who recently signed for the Gold Coast Titans from the start of next year - falling to 18th man.

 Director of football Phil Gould, speaking on Channel 9 earlier this week, indicated Galvin was likely only in consideration for a bench spot for Monday's game, and it could well be the role he plays for the remainder of the season for the Belmore-based outfit.